Online Exhibitions

 Online exhibitions are part of our mission to increase public access to Santa Monica Bay history.

-With our large collection of historical photographs and artifacts, there’s much more we can share with you than just our onsite exhibitions.
+With our large collection of historical photographs and artifacts, there’s much more we can share with you than just our in-house exhibitions.
 These online exhibitions give us the opportunity for you to discover more Santa Monica history.

-A City is Born
+A City is Born Santa Monica 150 years

 In July of 1875, the first land lots in the new City of Santa Monica were auctioned off.
 As Santa Monica meets its sesquicentennial year, we take a look back at her roots.